mattbocosoft/presentation-swift/constants-variables.md

 let 🌲 = "Evergreen"
 ```

+###Optionals
-**Optionals** are one of the most powerful features of Swift and contribute to the language's safety features.
+Optionals are one of the most powerful features of Swift and contribute to the language's safety features.
 An optional can either say that there *is a value and it's x* or that the is no value present.
 Optional are similar to nillable pointers in Objective-C except that they apply to all Types, not just classes.

 Declaring a constant or variable looks much like any other language:
 ```